os-js/os-js.org/src/manual/package/extension/index.md

 ## Development

+- `metadata.json` - The package manifest
-- `extension.js` - Loaded into the client and you can use any namespace available.
+- `main.js` - Loaded into the client and you can use any namespace available.
-- `api.js` - Loaded into the server and this is where you can register API endpoints.
+- `server/main.js` - Loaded into the server and this is where you can register API endpoints.

 ---